From Rusty to Like-New: A Step-by-Step Guide to Cleaning Your Blackstone Griddle

 a.
 Putting all parts back in place

 Start by placing the griddle top back onto the griddle base.
-Make sure it is aligned properly and sits securely.
+Make sure it is appropriately aligned and sits securely.
 Then, place the grease tray and drip pan back into their respective slots.
 Finally, reattach the burner tubes and igniter to the griddle.

 b.
 Checking for any loose or damaged parts